• Skip to main content

 AI Ethics as Public Health Ethics

-Dr. Beever proposed viewing AI ethics through the lens of public health, highlighting how ethical principles such as Autonomy, Justice, Non-Maleficence, Beneficence, and Explicability can serve as a foundation for evaluating AI’s societal impact.
+Dr. Beever proposed viewing AI ethics through the lens of public health, highlighting how ethical principles such as Autonomy, Non-Maleficence, Beneficence, and Explicability can serve as a foundation for evaluating AI’s societal impact.
 This approach aligns with principles from the Belmont Report and other bioethical frameworks, advocating for a responsible and ethical integration of AI into public health.

 Key Ethical Frameworks and Standards

 Dr. Beever shared a table categorizing key ethical principles, cases, and human rights concepts from prominent entities like UNESCO, Google, IBM, NIST, Microsoft, and the Department of Defense (DOD).
-This framework emphasizes the importance of diverse ethical principles such as Fairness, Accountability, Transparency, Privacy, and Safety, which are essential for ensuring that AI development serves the public interest.
+This framework emphasizes the importance of diverse ethical principles such Accountability, Transparency, Privacy, and Safety, which are essential for ensuring that AI development serves the public interest.

 The lecture concluded with a call for interdisciplinary collaboration to navigate the complex ethical landscape AI presents, especially in areas impacting public health and societal well-being.